Toric rings, inseparability and rigidity: Introduction

-For the rest of this section we consider the semi-rigidity and rigidity of bipartite graphs.
-We call $H$ {\em semi-rigid} if $T^1(K(H))_{-a}=0$ for all $a\in H$, and characterize in Theorem~\ref{semi-rigid} semi-rigidity of bipartite graphs in terms of the non-existence of certain constellations of edges and cycles of the graph.
-To classify rigidity of bipartite graphs is much more complicated, and we do not have a general combinatorial criterion for when a bipartite graph is rigid.
-Instead we consider for each $n\geq 3$ the graph $G_n$ which is obtained by removing an edge from the complete bipartite graph $K_{n,n}$.
-It is shown in Proposition~\ref{main4} that for $n=3$, $G_n$ is not rigid while for $n\geq 4$, $G_n$ is rigid.
-It remains a challenging problem to classify all rigid bipartite graphs.
+The concept of semi-rigidity is introduced in Section 6.
+We call $H$ {\em semi-rigid} if $T^1(K[H])_{-a}=0$ for all $a\in H$, and characterize in Theorem~\ref{semi-rigid} the semi-rigidity of bipartite graphs in terms of the non-existence of certain constellations of edges and cycles of the graph.
+The classification of rigid bipartite graphs is much more complicated, and we do not have a general combinatorial criterion to see when a bipartite graph is rigid.
+However we study, as an example, a particular class of bipartite graphs in Section 7.
+For $m-k\geq k\geq 3$, we consider the graph $G_{k,m-k}$ which is obtained by removing an edge from the complete bipartite graph $K_{m-n,n}$.
+It is shown in Proposition~\ref{main4} that for $m-k=k=3$, $G_{k,m-k}$ is not rigid while for $m-k\geq k\geq 4$, $G_{m-k,k}$ is rigid.
+It remains a challenging open problem to classify all rigid bipartite graphs.